-Digital transformation and technology acceptance is crucial to the survival of independent pharmacies.
+Digital transformation and pharmacy technology acceptance are crucial to the survival of independent pharmacies.

 Recent updates in technology allow pharmacies to operate at maximum efficiency, eliminating human error and streamlining repetitive tasks.
 They also give professionals more time to focus on individual care and building relationships with patients in person and online.